University of Illinois System: Chicago

 The largest university in the Chicago area, UIC serves approximately 34,000 students within 16 colleges & schools including Applied Health Sciences, Architecture, Design, and the Arts, Business Administration, Dentistry, Education, Engineering, Graduate, Honors, Liberal Arts & Sciences, Nursing, Pharmacy, Public Health, Social Work, Urban Planning & Public Affairs, Law, and the College of Medicine (largest branch of three branches of the medical school) which is one of the nation's largest medical schools.
 With annual research expenditures exceeding $394 million, UIC is one of five doctoral research universities in the State of Illinois.
 Playing a critical role in Illinois healthcare, UIC operates the state's major public medical center and serves as the principal educator of Illinois' physicians, dentists, pharmacists, nurses and other healthcare professionals.
 The University of Illinois Hospital & Health Sciences System (a.k.a.
 "UI Health"), which includes the hospital, clinics, and health science colleges, is a part of UIC.

 The modern UIC was formed in 1982 by the consolidation of two campuses: the Medical Center campus, which dates back to the 19th century; and the comprehensive Chicago Circle campus, which in 1965 replaced the two-year undergraduate Navy Pier campus designated to educate returning veterans.

+Their athletic program is member of the Missouri Valley Conference and NCAA Division I.